BattletechModders/TisButAScratch/README.md

 `description` - human-legible description of this injury and its effects.

 `effectDataJO` - list of status effects this injury applies.
-Importantly, `durationData` is used in conjunction with the status effect name suffix and `BleedingOutSuffix` setting below to note than an injury should inflict Bleeding Out, and either incapacitate or kill the pilot on expiration.
+Importantly, `durationData` is used in conjunction with the status effect name suffix and `BleedingOutSuffix` setting below to note than an injury should inflict <b>Bleeding Out</b>, and either incapacitate or kill the pilot on expiration.

 Overall settings available follow: